-When stuck in mud, sand, snow, or ice conditions, do not spin your vehicle's wheels faster than 30 mph (48 km/h) or for longer than 30 seconds continuously without stopping when you are stuck.
+When stuck in mud, sand, snow, or ice conditions, do not spin your vehicle's wheels faster than 30 mph (48 km/h) 5 or for longer than 30 seconds continuously without stopping when you are stuck.

-For additional information, refer to "Freeing A Stuck Vehicle" in Section 6.
+Refer to "Freeing A Stuck Vehicle" in "What To Do In Emergencies" for further information.